Cayman Island dive with Stingrays.

 Brain coral inspiration snorkeling off Rum Point, North side Cayman.

 Lookin’ up at 100’, North Wall, Cayman.

-Azure Vase Sponge, North Wall, Cayman: love at first sight & next inspiring dive into clay.
+Azure Vase Sponge, North Wall, Cayman: love at first sight and inspiring dive transforming into abstraction clay sculpture.

 American Geophysical Union Conference 2018